 Ever since the U.S. Coast Guard vacated Governors Island—a tiny 172-acre island just off the tip of downtown Manhattan—back in 1996, it has undergone a spectacular transformation from a military installation into a public park enjoyed by locals and visitors alike.
-Each summer since 2005, thousands of visitors have been able to bike, eat, and enjoy the views from the island during the day, but for the first time in over 20 years they’ll also be able to spend the night there now that Collective Retreats’s latest glamping site is open.
+Each summer since 2005, thousands of visitors have been able to bike, eat, and enjoy the views from the island during the day.
+But starting in 2018, they also got the chance to spend the night there when Collective Retreats’s glamping site opened.

 Traditionally, Collective Retreats is known for opening luxury camping sites in more remote locations, including Vail, Yellowstone, Texas Hill Country, and New York’s Hudson Valley.
 Collective Governors Island marks the first time it’s built one of its campgrounds in an urban setting.

-Here’s a look inside New York City’s brand-new glamping retreat.
+Here’s a look inside what it’s like at the Governors Island glamping retreat.

 The great lawn at the center of Collective Governors Island